cincottash/Country-Quiz/README.md

 # Country Quiz

-A tool to learn every country.
+A tool to learn the countries of the world.

 ## Features

+* Asks user to click on a random country.

+* Keeps track of score.

+* Ability to reset current game.

+* Ability to skip/reveal current country.

+* Country reveals name upon click.

+* Only included the cool countries.

 ## Prerequisites